Skip to main content

 Issuing Credentials

-You can issue credentials using both the SDK and the demo application.
-Let's look at both methods.
+You can issue credentials (programs) using both the SDK and the demo application.
+Let’s look at both methods.

 Issuing Credentials Using the Example App